eftomi/SheetDefinedFunctionsInExcel/docs/Usage.md

 Each ModuleInput() function creates one "input slot" for the SDF.
 The cell with this function (within the model that we would like to expose as SDF) will take and display input values that we send to SDF when it will be called from outside.
 Besides this, ModuleInput() specifies the name of the SDF (for our example we'll use the name "Projectile"), the range of cells where the structure of the SDF is defined (ours is defined in range A2:B8 for now), the name of the input (e.g. "Initial speed"), and input's initial value (e.g. 130 m/s) - like this:

-`=ModuleInput("Projectile", A2:C8, "Initial speed", 130)`
+`=ModuleInput("Projectile", A2:B8, "Initial speed", 130)`

 ModuleOutput() function declares the output by its name (e.g. "Distance") and the value that should be considered as the result (formula or cell reference, e.g. B7).
-We also have to declare the SDF that this output belongs to ("Projectile").
+We also have to declare the SDF that this output belongs to ("Projectile"):

+`=ModuleOutput("Projectile", "Distance", B7)`

 SDF names in ModuleInput() and ModuleOutput() functions serve two purposes: (1) they uniquely define a SDF, and (2) they tie named inputs and outputs to this SDF.

 For each SDF, we can use one or more inputs (i.e. ModuleInput() functions) and one or more outputs (i.e. ModuleOutput() functions).
 Our SDF "Projectile" will thus have four inputs and two outputs.

-### SDF inputs
+### More about SDF inputs

 Our "projectile" model takes four arguments - initial speed, angle and altitude, and the time after lounch for which we are estimating the position of the projectile.
 We declare each of the four inputs with function ModuleInput() which looks like: